 The 17-year-old Swedish climate activist, Greta Thunberg, is renowned for her fearless calls for action to save our planet.
 This is one of Greta Thunberg quotes from a moving speech at the 2019 U.N.
 Climate Action Summit where she offers a scathing criticism of our society’s inaction and prioritizing of economic growth over the health of our environment.

 “Sadly, the leaders of some of the largest contributors to climate change show little interest in human rights and justice.
 The prospect of what some are terming climate apartheid, in which the rich pay to protect themselves from the worst impacts while the poor take the full hit is becoming depressingly real.”

-Desmond Tutu, the former archbishop of Cape Town and the winner of 1984 Nobel Peace Prize for his anti-apartheid activism, makes a forceful claim that climate change is the apartheid of our times.
-Importantly, the fight against global warming for Tutu is not just about the future of our planet but also about human rights and social justice.
+Desmond Tutu, the former archbishop of Cape Town and the winner of the 1984 Nobel Peace Prize for his anti-apartheid activism, makes a forceful claim that climate change is the apartheid of our times.
+Importantly, the fight against global warming Tutu is not just about the future of our planet but also about human rights and social justice.

 See Related: 7 Important Erosion Pros and Cons You Need to Know